mobxjs/mobx/docs/refguide/extend-observable.md

 ExtendObservable can be used to add observable properties to an existing target object.
 All key / value pairs in the `properties` object result in new observable properties on the target initialized to the given value.
 Any getters in the properties map are turned into computed properties.

-The `annotations` param can be used to override the declaration that is used for a specific property, similar to [`makeObservable` and `makeAutoObservable`](make-observable.md).
+The `annotations` param can be used to override the declaration that is used for a specific property, like [`makeObservable` and `makeAutoObservable`](make-observable.md).
 The difference between `extendObservable` and `makeAutoObservable` is that `extendObservable` sets properties and declares information about them at the same time.

 Use the `deep: false` option to make the new properties _shallow_.
 That is, prevent auto conversion of their _values_ to observables.